Codename-METASYS/theory/README.md

 Wikipedia and other encyclopedias are meant to store information.
 This project is supposed to organize and verify information and identify valid information sources.

-Wikipedia does not:
+Besides that, Wikipedia does not:
 - programatically verify theories,
-- allow you to mark learned subjects (articles),
+- allow you to mark learned subjects,
 - offer discussions / forums dedicated to subjects.

 This platform is not supposed to be a source of information, instead it will be a *sign post* to existing information sources.
 No articles here.